 ''This product has been shown only to help prevent sunburn, not skin cancer or early skin aging.''

-The factor is simply the numerical result produced when the sun radiation dose needed to cause skin reddening (erythema) with sunscreen on is divided by the dose needed without sunscreen:
+The factor is calculated by dividing the sun radiation dose needed to cause skin reddening with the dose needed to cause reddening without sunscreen.

 If it takes 15 times longer to burn the skin with a sunscreen on than it does with no sunscreen applied, the SPF is 15.